Ricardo Hausmann: Early life and career

 At the Growth Lab, Hausmann has concentrated his research efforts in two broad areas: the underlying determinants of macroeconomic volatility, financial fragility and crises; and the determinants of long run growth.
 Themes he has been exploring include the causes of growth accelerations and collapses; the causes and consequences of original sin; growth diagnostics, the process of structural transformation and the Product Space; and global imbalances and dark matter.
 Country-specific studies he has been involved with have included projects on Algeria, Argentina, Armenia, Australia, Azerbaijan, Belize, Brazil, Colombia, Chile, China, El Salvador, Egypt, Ethiopia, Guatemala, India, Jordan, Kazakhstan, Mexico, Morocco, Panama, Paraguay, Peru, South Africa, Spain, Sri Lanka, Tunisia, Venezuela, and the United States.
 He also works on gender issues and has been a co-author of the World Economic Forum's yearly Global Gender Gap Report during its creation in 2006 and until 2009.
 He writes a monthly syndicated column for Project Syndicate covering economics of development.

 On March 4, 2019, Juan Guaidó named Hausmann as Venezuela's representative to the Inter-American Development Bank (IDB), a Washington-based multilateral agency and the only international financial organization to recognize Guaidó as the legitimate president of Venezuela.
 The IDB cancelled its annual meeting in Chengdu, China after Hausmann was denied a visa by the Chinese government.
 On September 27, 2019, Hausmann resigned as ambassador to the IDB, writing on Twitter that "his academic duties at Harvard University are incompatible with the job at the IDB".
 Hausmann emphasized that he would be available to help Guaidó "any way he could"; he recommended Alejandro Plaz as Venezuela's IDB representative, who was named to the post by Guaidó.

+In August 2026, the Financial Times announced that an article it published in Hausmann's name had been written with the assistance of AI.